Saikishore711/Clips/README.md

 # Clip

-Clip yor moment from videos
+Clip your moment from videos!